wolf3c/vTab/README.md

 - [x] manage tabs(check, switch, close) in sidebar smoothly;
 - [x] pin vtab sidebar;
 - [x] search tabs;
+- [x] freeze tabs & freeze all tabs in the window;

 # How to install